ln-komandur/linux-utils/Readme.md

 ## Remove snapd

+### Happy Scenario
+Download and execute [Purge-snapd-install-apt-equivalents.sh](Purge-snapd-install-apt-equivalents.sh) to purge snapd completely along with all installed snaps, and install Gnome software and Firefox from apt.

+###  Alternative Scenarios
 **First** [install firefox from PPA](Firefox-from-PPA.md) **and then** [remove snapd completely](why-not-snapd.md)

 ## Only for Dell Inspiron 1720 with NVIDIA G86M [GeForce 840M GS] Graphics card